 It’s important to document the chapter budget for transitions year after year, and how you do that is up to you.
 Think about budgets in one of two ways:

 Zero-based: assumes nothing is repeated.
 Expenses and revenues start at zero and are built to accomplish tasks.
 Start by foreseeing revenue and allocating funds for programs, or plan programs and determine how to finance them.
-More common for student orgs who rely on student government funding – allows for careful examination of programs offered each year, eliminate “tired” programs, allows for clear picture of year ahead.
+This is more common for student orgs who rely on student government funding; it allows for careful examination of programs offered each year, eliminates “tired” programs, and allows for a clear picture of the year ahead.